mollymolichen/zingo/README.md

-# aretehomes
+# weekendr

-A platform for landlords to screen tenants and be matched with tenants that meet their needs, and for tenants to be rewarded for good behavior.

-Project owner: Alexandra Barr
+The first ever event-based app that matches those looking for things to do, people to meet, and places to travel in real time.

 Developers: Molly Chen, Tim Skapek

+Business lead: Alexandra Barr